ArnaudLoos/HomeAssistant-Presentation/README.md

 ***Secure your installation if it is publicly exposed!***

 Consider not publicly exposing your Home Assistant installation to the world and instead keeping it secure inside your network.
 Various access methods such as OpenVPN, [TOR](https://home-assistant.io/docs/ecosystem/tor/), or [ZeroTier](https://www.zerotier.com/) exist which allow for more secure access.
-Setup instructions for ZeroTier can be found [here](https://iamkelv.in/blog/2017/06/zerotier.html).
+Setup instructions for ZeroTier on Raspberry Pi can be found [here](https://iamkelv.in/blog/2017/06/zerotier.html).

 ### Let's Encrypt
 Easily and automatically add a free SSL certificate